Local Functions on Blocks: Block chain local functions

 \begin{defn} An isomorphism-constant function \(f\) on \(\FF\) is {\it block chain local} if for all pairs \((G,B)\) in \(\FF\) we have

 where \(\RR\) is a set of representatives of \(G\)-orbits of chains of \(p\)-subgroups of \(G\) and \(B_C\) is as defined above. \end{defn}

+We will also sometimes say a function is block chain local on just a pair \((G,B)\) in which case we are referring to the smallest family \(\FF\) containing \((G,B)\), in other words \((G,B)\) and all pairs \((H,b)\) where \(H \leq G\) and \(b^G=B\).
 We will call the double sum above the alternating chain sum.
-It is easy to see that the sum, product and integer multiples of block chain local functions with values in \(\Z\) are also block chain local.
+It is easy to see that the sum and integer multiples of block chain local functions with values in \(\Z\) are also block chain local.
 We now prove a further property of block chain local functions.